 On March 27, 2020, the U.S. Government enacted the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act").
 The CARES Act includes various income and payroll tax provisions.
-The Company has analyzed the tax provisions of the CARES Act and determined they could have a significant financial impact on our financial statements.
-On April 27, 2020, the Company received a loan from

-Axiom Bank, N.A., headquartered in Central Florida in the aggregate amount of \$198,750 pursuant to the Paycheck Protection Program (the "PPP") under the CARES Act.
+On April 27, 2020, the Company received a First Draw loan in the amount of \$198,750 pursuant to the Paycheck Protection Program (the "PPP") under the CARES Act, and on March 26, 2021, the Company received a Second Draw loan in the amount of \$198,750 pursuant to the Paycheck Protection Program (the "PPP") under the CARES Act.
+The total aggregate amount of PPP Loans received by the Company by March 31, 2022 was \$397,500.
 Under the terms of the PPP, PPP loans and accrued interest are forgivable after eight weeks as long as the borrower uses the loan proceeds for eligible purposes, including payroll, benefits, rent and utilities, and maintains its payroll levels.
-The amount of loan forgiveness will be reduced if the borrower terminates employees or reduces salaries during the eight-week period.
-The Company has repaid the loan.
+We were not approved for forgiveness in the full amount, and have completely repaid the balance due as of December 31, 2022.